-Jokes for the Elderly Are Everywhere
+Jokes for Seniors Are Everywhere

 There are good resources and hundreds of jokes you can choose from.
 Many jokes are also printed on greeting cards and shared among friends, or posted as cartoons.
 Others are developed in the process of aging and laughing about it.
 In fact, jokes about seniors are probably the most popular type of jokes out there.
 With so many humorous anecdotes to choose from, find some of your own.

-Good Jokes Are Universal
+Good Senior Citizen Jokes Are Universal

 Good jokes for the elderly are universal, meaning anyone can understand and relate to them.
 Here is an example of a good, simple, and clean over the hill joke: